moebius-rex/primes/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ---
-# Primes — The Sieve of Erastosthenes Project
+# Primes — The Sieve of Eratosthenes Project

-**Primes** is a project that implements the **Sieve of Erastosthenes** algorithm in several popular programming languages for educational purposes.
+**Primes** is a project that implements the **Sieve of Eratosthenes** algorithm in several popular programming languages for educational purposes.

 ## Purpose